 Some are built on tall trees, others are built on the edge of a cliff.
 Photo spots at Kalibiru National Park are not free, visitors will need to pay an additional fee.

-But if the resulting are heavenly pictures.
+But if the results are heavenly pictures.
 As if floating mid-air surrounded by wonderful greenery, no one would complain anyway.
-Photo spots fee starting from Rp10.000 for a 5-minute photo session.
+Photo spots fee starts from Rp10.000 for a 5-minute photo session.

 Trekking At Kalibiru National Park